Sunday, April 18, 2010

 Tuesday, December 8, 2009

-Posted by Robin Corbo of Cicada Ink Studios at 4:13 PM
+Posted by Robin Corbo at 4:13 PM

 On November 2 we were fortunate enough to host Marc Herbst, co-editor of the Journal of Aesthetics and Protest.
 The Journal of Aesthetics and Protest is a Los Angeles based magazine.
 The Journal, aware of the possibilities of the boundless moment, searches for ways to think through the cultural and political ramifications of representation.
 In word and aspiration, The Journal dreams toward a world that differs from "a celebration of the choice already made in the sphere of production, and the consummate result of that choice."